How we can help you with family and domestic violence concerns

 - call on the same number you usually use to call Centrelink and ask to speak with a social worker

-- visit your local service centre where someone will refer you to a social worker.
+- visit a service centre where someone will refer you to a social worker.

 If you don’t usually call Centrelink, you can call the Employment Services line on 132 850.
 Then, ask to speak with a social worker.
-This line’s open between 8 am and 5 pm Monday to Friday.
+This line's open from 8 am to 5 pm Monday to Friday.

 Any information you give us is private.
 We won’t share this information with anyone without your permission.
 We’ll only use it to help you find the right services and support.
 Read more about your right to privacy.

-We’ll check if you can get a payment from us, such as income support payments or Crisis payment.
-We can also help you collect child support.
+We’ll check if you can get a payment from us, such as income support payments or Crisis Payment.

 You may be able to get an advance payment.
 This is when we pay you some of your payment in advance.
 You pay it back fortnightly through your regular payment.
 To get an advance payment, you have to have been getting a payment from us for more than 3 months.